How To Make Your Own Seismogram!

 There are six data channels available in 2 different frequency bands:

-- These three channels are sampled 1 time per second and record longer periods, which is useful for viewing distant earthquakes.
-Since the lower sampling rate also makes it easier to view longer time series, we suggest using these channels for a quick look at an earthquake.
+These three channels are sampled 1 time per second to record only low frequency data, which is useful for viewing distant earthquakes and S-wave events.
+The lower sampling rate also takes less time to generate the plot because it's a shorter time series, and we suggest using these channels for a quick look at a distant earthquake.

-- These three channels are sampled 20 times per second and record higher frequencies, which is useful for viewing local or regional earthquakes.
+These three channels are sampled 40 times per second to record higher frequencies, which are useful for viewing local or regional earthquakes and P-wave events.

 - yyyy = year (1992-present)